Formalizing Learning from Language Feedback with Provable Guarantees: Learnability

-Intuitively, this definition says that an action $a$ is transfer independent of $\{a_1,\ldots,a_n\}$ if two hypotheses that give similar feedback according to the verifier at $\{a_1,\ldots,a_n\}$ can differ significantly in their reward predictions at $a$.
-This differs from the original definition of eluder dimension (\cref{def:eluder dim}), which measures discrepancies in both the history and new observation using reward.
-Our goal is accurate reward prediction, not feedback recovery.
-This intuition motivates the definition of the transfer eluder dimension. \begin{definition}[Transfer eluder dimension] The \textit{$\epsilon$-transfer eluder dimension} $\dimTE(\HH,\ell,\epsilon)$ of $\HH$ with respect to the verifier loss $\ell$ is the length $d$ of the longest sequence of elements in $\actions$ such that, for some $\epsilon'\ge\epsilon$, every action element is $\epsilon'$-transfer independent of its predecessors. \end{definition} Unlike the eluder dimension, transfer eluder dimension measures dependence based on two quantities: the verifier loss and the reward function.
+This definition says that an action $a$ is transfer independent of $\{a_1,\ldots,a_n\}$ if two hypotheses, that are both consistent with the feedback on $\{a_1,\ldots,a_n\}$ according to the hypothesis verifier, can differ significantly in their reward predictions at $a$.
+This differs from the dependency condition used in eluder dimension (\cref{def:eluder dim}), which measures discrepancies in both the history and new observation using reward. \begin{definition}[Transfer eluder dimension] The \textit{$\epsilon$-transfer eluder dimension} $\dim_{TE}(\HH,\ell,\epsilon)$ of $\HH$ with respect to the hypothesis verifier loss $\ell$ is the length $d$ of the longest sequence of elements in $\actions$ such that, for some $\epsilon'\ge\epsilon$, every action element is $\epsilon'$-transfer independent of its predecessors.

+\end{definition} Unlike the eluder dimension, transfer eluder dimension measures dependence based on two quantities: the hypothesis verifier loss and the reward function.
 This extension allows us to capture information in the feedback relevant to reward learning.
 Later in \cref{sec:algo}, we will present a provable algorithm that attains a sublinear regret rate in LLF in terms of the transfer eluder dimension.